bitshares/bitshares.github.io-old/_technologies/zh/price-stable-cryptocurrencies.md

 ## The Merchant

 As a merchant I want to know that if I price things in BitUSD that I can actually realize real USD in my bank account in a reasonable time with minimal risk.
-In this case I as a merchant would be the one placing my BitUSD on the market at
+In this case, as a merchant I would be the one placing my BitUSD on the market at
 $1 per BitUSD.
 As we already discussed, all of the BTS buyers would be fighting for the opportunity to buy BitUSD at that price.

-A smart merchant would recognize that 1 BitUSD can actually fetch $1 plus a variable premium and start preferring customers to pay them in BitUSD at face value.
+A smart merchant would recognize that 1 BitUSD can actually fetch $1 plus a variable premium and start preferring that customers pay them in BitUSD at face value.
 An even smarter merchant would offer a discount to customers that pay in BitUSD.

 Any way you slice it, merchants have financial incentive to advertise BitUSD as the preferred payment mechanism because